 In a medical malpractice claim, the total amount of damages for noneconomic loss recoverable by all plaintiffs, resulting from the negligence of all defendants, can’t exceed the lower limit unless, as the result of the negligence of one or more of the defendants, one or more of the following exceptions applies as determined by the court.
 In those cases, damages for noneconomic loss can’t exceed the upper limit.
 These are situations when:

 In all other cases, the lower cap applies to all other medical malpractice cases.

 If you’ve been seriously injured as a result of a doctor or healthcare facility’s mistake, you need to understand the types of recoverable damages in a medical malpractice action—as well as the cap on noneconomic damages in Michigan.

-For a free consultation with an experienced medical malpractice attorney in Michigan, contact Buchanan Firm.
+For a free consultation with an experienced injury attorney in Grand Rapids, contact Buchanan Firm.
 We can discuss your situation if you believe you’ve been injured as the result of a physician or healthcare facility error.

 Our medical malpractice lawyers in Grand Rapids proudly serve people all across Michigan, including major cities like Grand Rapids, Muskegon, Detroit, Lansing, Holland, St. Joe, and Ann Arbor, and rural towns such as Lowell, Ada, Fremont, Newaygo, Grand Haven, Rockford, and Cedar Springs.
 We will meet you after-hours, at home or in the hospital to accommodate you.